dominiquette/dominiquette/README.md

 ## 🎓 Education and Courses:

+- Currently furthering my studies on the **CFG +Masters sponsored by GCHQ** in Cybersecurity.

-- Currently on the summer cohort 2024 **CFG Degree sponsored by Code First Girls** on the software engineer pathway.
+- Completed the summer cohort 2024 **CFG Degree sponsored by Code First Girls** on the software engineer pathway.

 - Participating in a **Software Engineering Bootcamp** offered by **HyperionDev** to solidify my foundation in Python, debugging techniques and object-oriented programming.
 Completed projects include a **Task Manager** & **Finance Calculator**